raganwald-deprecated/homoiconic/2009-06-05/tsttcpw.md

 I'm thinking this isn't what we want.
 Before anyone claims this is a strawman argument, that nobody would write code like this in the "real world," let me point out that there is TONS of code lie this in the real world.
 I am aware of one "Enterprise" application where significant business logic is tied to fields having specific hard-coded strings in them.

+> People sometimes want to *add the least amount of code* to a program to add new functionality.
+That isn't the same as changing the program so that it has *the least amount of code that satisfies the test suite*.
+Prefer the latter to the former.

 Left to their own devices, programmers faced with a specific bug report or a specific feature request will often write some specific, one-off code.
 Even if this is rare on your team, such one-offs accumulate over time building up technical debt until you refactor.

 The fact that a one-off hard-coded special case satisfies our test suite suggests that we aren't describing what we want in enough detail.
 By definition, *our test suite is lacking some information*.
 Let's add another test: